GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer.md

 ```

 ## Enabling Shopping Tab

-Shopping Tab inserts an attachment with a draggable drawer that links to the product url.
-By default the shopping tab is disabled in StoryEditor config.
-To enable shopping you need to make a couple of changes
+The shopping tab allows inserting a product attachment with a draggable drawer that links to the product URL.
+To enable the shopping tab, you need to make a couple of changes.

-- In StoryEditor config, add `isShoppingEnabled: true` and `shoppingProvider: 'None'`.
-If you have a shopping provider like woocommerce or shoppify you can add 'Woocommerce' or 'Shoppify' instead of 'None'.
+In the `StoryEditor` config, add `isShoppingEnabled: true` and `shoppingProvider: 'None'`.
+If you have a shopping provider like WooCommerce or Shopify you can add 'Woocommerce' or 'Shopify' instead of 'None'.

 ```jsx
 <StoryEditor
     config={{